bdavidxyz/chirpy/_drafts/2024-01-29-generate-authentication-like-rails-8-will.md

 ## Play with the application

-By default, there are no user in the development database.
+By default, there are no users in the development database.

 A first option is to add this inside the seed.rb file,